Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

 Step 1: Preparing your input files
 +++++++++++++++++++++++++++++++++++

-The first step is to prepare 3 files for Splam analysis.
-The following three files are toy datasets that we are going to use in the tutorial:
+The first step is to prepare three files for Splam analysis.
+In this tutorial, we will be using a toy dataset.

 .. admonition:: Input files